 Laws from the federal to the local level impact the preservation of buildings and properties that have some historic character.
 Some recognition is honorary while other has immense restrictions.
 Georgia offers a tax credit as does the federal government for certain qualified efforts to preserve historic structures, particularly those that are to be redeveloped for investment purposes.
 Another way to preserve properties is through placement of easement restrictions on the building, its façade, or possibly the entire parcel.
 Historic cemeteries are a special type of property that often fall into disrepair as the family structure becomes more global and ownership of the cemetery comes into question.
 Such properties must be examined as highway projects may impact them for instance.
 Fighting in courts to allow or prevent a development in a historic neighborhood is often where preservation rears its head in the court system.

 Historic preservation even extends beyond the bounds of property.
 Conservation of cultural resources is vital to the arts but also to our advancement as a society.
 Civil War relics, Civil Rights Era documents, works of art, collectible and rare books, and archaeological finds each have a unique worth whether to the owner or to a larger community.
 These may be donated to a museum or local historical society or passed down through a family.
-For more information on The Law Office of W. Wright Dempsey, Jr., LLC’s cultural conservation practice, click here.
+For more information on the Atlanta law office of The Law Office of W. Wright Dempsey, Jr., LLC’s cultural conservation practice, click here.